For purposes of this title:

 The United States congress passed the fostering connections to success and increasing adoptions act of 2008 in order to give states another financial tool to continue to provide foster care services to dependent youth who turn eighteen years old while in foster care.
 However, substantially declining revenues have resulted in markedly decreased funds for states to use to meet the federal requirements necessary to help these youth.
 Current fiscal realities require that the scope of programs must be narrowed.

 The Washington state legislature intends to serve, within the resources available, the maximum number of foster youth who are legally dependent on the state and who reach the age of eighteen while still in foster care.
 The legislature intends to provide these youth continued foster care services to support basic and healthy transition into adulthood.
 The legislature recognizes the extremely poor outcomes of unsupported foster youth aging out of the foster care system and is committed to ensuring that those foster youth who engage in positive, age-appropriate activities receive support.
-It is the intent of the legislature to fully engage in the fostering connections act by providing support, including extended court supervision to foster youth pursuing a high school diploma or GED to age twenty-one with the goal of increasing support to all children up to age twenty-one who are eligible under the federal fostering connections to success act as resources become available."
-[2011 c 330 § 1.]
+It is the intent of the legislature to fully engage in the fostering connections act by providing support, including extended court supervision to foster youth pursuing a high school diploma or high school equivalency certificate as provided in RCW 28B.50.536 to age twenty-one with the goal of increasing support to all children up to age twenty-one who are eligible under the federal fostering connections to success act as resources become available."
+[2013 c 39 § 1; 2011 c 330 § 1.]

 Finding -- Evaluation -- Report -- 1997 c 338: See note following RCW 13.40.0357.